440 Huntington Avenue

 What are your research interests?

-During my undergrad I worked a bit in computational ecology (population modelling), but now I’ve completely switched to PL.
+During my undergrad, I worked a bit in computational ecology (population modelling), but now I’ve completely switched to PL.
 I still like gradual typing, but I’m excited to try something new, particularly in program analysis.
-Also, my masters was mainly theory, so I’m looking forward to working on some of the implementation side of things too.
+Also, my master’s was mainly theory, so I’m looking forward to working on some of the implementation side of things too.

 What’s one problem you’d like to solve with your research/work?

-One thing I was thinking about was that I’d like to try and use program analysis to determine type information, or to potentially move a program from gradually to statically typed.
+I’d like to try and use program analysis to determine type information, or to potentially move a program from gradually to statically typed.

 What aspect of what you do is most interesting?